Stalking & Cyberstalking Defense Lawyers in Miami

-Stalking or the willful, malicious, and repeated following or harassment of another person is a serious issue in Miami-Dade County, Florida.
-According to the National Center for Victims of Crime, approximately 6.6 million people are stalked in the U.S. each year.
+Stalking is the willful, malicious, and repeated following or harassment of another person.
+It is a serious issue in Miami-Dade County, Florida.
+According to the Stalking Resource Center, approximately 7.5 million people experience stalking in the U.S. over the course of one year.

 - Repeated, frightening, and unwanted presence at the victim’s home, school, or workplace;